Vienna Entry Requirements

 Restricted Items

-- Cultural artifacts - items of cultural significance may require export permits from country of origin
+- Cultural artifacts, export permit from country of origin needed

 Health Requirements